wnuqui/runtime_profiler/README.md

 ## Profiling/Instrumenting

-To start profiling, make a test and use `RuntimeProfiler.profile!` method in the tests.
+To start profiling, you can make a test and use `RuntimeProfiler.profile!` method in the test.
 The output of instrumentation will be generated under the `tmp` folder of your application.

-Example:
+Example of a test code wrap by `RuntimeProfiler.profile!` method:
 ```ruby
 it 'updates user' do
   RuntimeProfiler.profile!('updates user', [User]) {